Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Sickle
 - Attunement

-**Spectral Waltz**: When you hit an attack roll, you gain a stack of _Waltz_, up to a maximum of 4.
+**Spectral Waltz**: When you hit an attack roll while holding _Phantom Dancer_, you gain a stack of _Waltz_, up to a maximum of 4.
 If you have at least one stack of _Waltz_ you gain 30 feet additional walking speed.
 When you have 3 stacks you can phace through terrain and creatures.
 At the end of your turn you loose a stack of _Waltz_

 _You gain +1 to attack and damage rolls using this magical weapon_